airbnb/ts-migrate/packages/ts-migrate-plugins/README.md

 | [ts-ignore](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-plugins/src/ts-ignore.ts) | Add `// @ts-ignore` comments for the remaining errors. |

+# Type of plugins

+We have three main categories of plugins:

+- Text based plugins.
+Plugins of this category are operating with a text of source files and operate based on this.
+Example: [example-plugin-text](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-example/src/example-plugin-text.ts).

+- Jscodeshift based plugins.
+These plugins are using a [jscodeshift toolkit](https://github.com/facebook/jscodeshift) as a base for operations and transformations around Abstract Syntax Tree.
+Example: [example-plugin-jscodeshift](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-example/src/example-plugin-jscodeshift.ts).

+- TypeScript ast-based plugins.
+The main idea behind these plugins is by parsing Abstract Syntax Tree with [TypeScript compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API), we can generate an array of updates for the text and apply them to the source file.
+Example: [example-plugin-ts](https://github.com/airbnb/ts-migrate/blob/master/packages/ts-migrate-example/src/example-plugin-ts.ts).

 # FAQ

 > What is the ts-migrate plugin?